ElementareTeilchen/groupdelegation/Documentation/Administrator/Index.rst

 In order to make a BE user group a sub-admin group, you need to check the checkbox "Backend Group is Sub Admin Group" on the tab "extended".

-If you do not ignore OUs, you will have two more settings available.
+If you do not ignore OUs, you will have three more settings available.
 If not, the OU setting is not visible.

+**1) SubAdmin can activate backend user**

+If this checkbox is activated, a sub admin can also activate a be user and set start and stop time for the account.

-**1) Delegateable Groups**
+**2) Delegateable Groups**

 This defines the list of backend groups, which can be assigned by the sub-admin to the BE users of his OU.

-**2) Editable Organisational Units**
+**3) Editable Organisational Units**

 This defines the OUs for which the sub-admin can change the backend permissions.